A modern Fortran library for SU(3) coupling and recoupling coefficients: Validation and precision

 \subsection{$U$ recoupling coefficients}

 Here we check how well the computed $U$ recoupling coefficients satisfy the orthonormality relation

-Fig.~\ref{fig04.pdf} shows the maximal and mean errors as functions of $\Sigma_{r}\equiv\lambda_{1}+\mu_{1}+\lambda_{2}+\mu_{2}+\lambda+\mu+\lambda_{3}+\mu_{3}$.
-The results were obtained with WIGXJPF calculating 6$j$ symbols.
+Fig.~\ref{fig05.pdf} shows the maximal and mean errors as functions of $\Sigma_{r}\equiv\lambda_{1}+\mu_{1}+\lambda_{2}+\mu_{2}+\lambda+\mu+\lambda_{3}+\mu_{3}$.
 For $33\le\Sigma_{r}\le63$, computations were made for only 10000 randomly selected sets of the $\grpsu{3}$ quantum numbers in the sum $\Sigma_{r}$; for $64\le\Sigma_{r}\le74$ only 1000 random sets were selected, and for $\Sigma_{r}\ge75$ only 100 random sets were selected.
 (These intervals of $\Sigma_{r}$ are indicated by gray vertical lines.)
 The maximal error tends to increase as the quantum numbers increase and reaches the value of approximately $10^{-9}$ for $\Sigma_{r}\approx80$.
 As the quantum numbers increase, the mean error tends to increase in the region of small quantum numbers, then decrease little (like for the $\grpsu{3}\supset\grpso{3}$ RCCs in Fig.~\ref{wp_error}), and then increase.
 It reaches the value of approximately $10^{-13}$ for $\Sigma_{r}\approx80$.
 We can see a small decrease of the maximal error when the random sampling starts.
 For 1000 or less random samples the errors exhibit less systematic behavior.

 The precisions of the three libraries are comparable.
-However, starting from $\Sigma_{r}=68$, the AD library produces incorrect results, which is indicated by missing data in Fig.~\ref{fig04.pdf}.
+However, starting from $\Sigma_{r}=68$, the AD library produces incorrect results, which is indicated by missing data in Fig.~\ref{fig05.pdf}.